give you back your hope in a plain brown envelope (Pazz & Jop 2012 ballot/comments)

 *Mind you, the disclaimer goes with a very nice trad country-friendly track, mellow baritones singing along; Niemann should have supporting vocals more often, on slower songs)

-Don Williams---And So It Goes Startlingly good sound on some tracks, even though mp3s, has to be this good with "Infinity", for inst, and "I Just Come Here For The Music."
-Appeal of wistful thinking bobbing out on a tether to/from way things are on other tracks and in general, but prefer more a sense of struggle or something in songs and/or singing which responds to less desirable situations the way the best music here does.
+Don Williams, And So It Goes: Startling how good the sound is on some tracks, even though mine are mp3s---has to be this good to add sparkle to the modesty of "Infinity", for inst, and "I Just Come Here For The Music."
+Appeal of wistful thinking bobbing out on a tether to/from way things are on other tracks and in general, but I prefer more a sense of struggle or something in songs and/or singing which responds to less desirable situations the way the best music here does.
 Still, seems good for late night or midday consolation breaks.

 Really like the strings pivoting around his trademark toetapping groove, and gets to the "Tulsa Time" groove at times in contexts quite diff from that song, yet appropriately so.